Richard Cavallaro, a veteran New York City construction executive, now is CEO of Syosset, N.Y., design and CM firm The LiRo Group.

 Gilbane elevated Grant W. Gagnier Jr. to senior vice president of its New York City unit but did not rname a successor for Cavallaro’s former role.

 Nat Oppenheimer has joined San Francisco infrastructure design firm T.Y.
 Lin International following its April 8 acquisition of New York City-based structural engineering firm Silman, of which he had been executive vice president.
-Terms of the transaction were not disclosed, with 160 Silman employees also in Washington, DC, Boston, and Arn Arbor, Mich. now added to the TYLI staff of 3,200.
+Terms of the transaction were not disclosed, with 160 Silman employees also in Washington, DC, Boston, and Ann Arbor, Mich., now added to the TYLI staff of 3,200.

-Joe Tortorella, a 42-year Silman veteran and firm president since 2013, is not joining TYLI but will be an "advisor," the firm said.
-As a TYLI senior vice president, Oppenhaimer "assumes Tortorella’s leadership responsibilities within TYLI with the support of Silman Senior Principal Kirk Mettam," says the new parent.
+Joe Tortorella, a 42-year Silman veteran and firm president since 2013, is not joining TYLI but will be an "advisor," the company said.
+As a TYLI senior vice president, Oppenheimer assumes Tortorella’s leadership responsibilities within TYLI, along with Silman Senior Principal Kirk Mettam, says the new parent.

 TYLI ranks at No. 38 on ENR's list of the Top 500 Design Firms, reporting $467.6 million in 2019 global revenue.
-Silman, not ranked on the list, was founded in 1966 by Robert Silman, who died in 2018.
-It specializes in historic building preservation and is a sustainabiility pioneer.
+Silman was founded in 1966 by Robert Silman, who died in 2018.
+The firm says it pioneered innovative structural concepts for conserving historic buildings.

 Luis Delgado has joined STV as executive vice president and head of its nationwide construction management practice, based in Dallas.
 He had been U.S. west region director of growth for AECOM.
 Delgado is a board member of the Construction Management Association of America and a past president of its North Texas chapter, and also a regional director of the Hispanic Constructors Association of America.
 The firm also elevated Northeast regional manager David Isabelle to senior vice president.
 He joined the firm in 2019, from a previous role as senior vice president at H.W.
 Lochner Inc.